Lewis Adams

-Lewis Adams then recruited and hired another former slave, Booker T. Washington, upon recommendation of General Samuel C. Armstrong, the founder and principal of the Normal school for blacks in Hampton, Virginia, to become the first principal.
+Lewis Adams then recruited and hired another formerly enslaved person, Booker T. Washington, upon recommendation of General Samuel C. Armstrong, the founder and principal of the Normal school for blacks in Hampton, Virginia, to become the first principal.
 From a humble beginning in a small school in a local church out-building on July 4, 1881, the school moved in 1882 to 100 acre of plantation farmland, purchased with a $200 personal loan from the treasurer of Washington's former school (which eventually grew to become Hampton University).

-Lewis Adams later served as translator of Italian, French and German for Booker T. Washington when he traveled to Europe.
-Lewis Adams' daughter Virginia Adams was the first graduate of Tuskegee Normal School to receive a diploma from Booker T. Washington, who led Tuskegee and later to some extent, led the nation in race relations.
+Lewis Adams later translated Italian, French, and German for Booker T. Washington when he traveled to Europe.
+Lewis Adams' daughter Virginia Adams was the first graduate of Tuskegee Normal School to receive a diploma from Booker T. Washington, who led Tuskegee and, to some extent, led the nation in race relations.

-Like Lewis Adams, Dr. Washington embraced the concept that former slaves needed practical job skills to support themselves and their families.
-Lewis Adams and Booker T. Washington had an uncle/nephew relationship with Adams guiding Washington throughout the Tuskegee community.
+Like Lewis Adams, Dr. Washington embraced the concept that formerly enslaved people needed practical job skills to support themselves and their families.
+Lewis Adams and Booker T. Washington had an uncle/nephew relationship, with Adams guiding Washington throughout the Tuskegee community.
 Adams and his family helped Washington galvanize support among the African-Americans in the Tuskegee community to support the growing school.
-Together Adams and Washington built the school into a self-contained, self-reliant community.
+Adams and Washington built the school into a self-contained, self-reliant community.
 Lewis Adams died in 1905.

-In addition to building the school in Tuskegee, Washington became a famous orator and secured major funding from wealthy American philanthropists such as Andrew Carnegie, Collis P. Huntington, John D. Rockefeller, and Henry Huttleston Rogers.
-Despite his travels and widespread work, Dr. Washington remained principal of Tuskegee until his death in 1915, at the age of 59.
+In addition to building the school in Tuskegee, Washington became a famous orator.
+He secured significant funding from wealthy American philanthropists such as Andrew Carnegie, Collis P. Huntington, John D. Rockefeller, and Henry Huttleston Rogers.
+Despite his travels and widespread work, Dr. Washington remained the principal of Tuskegee until he died in 1915 at the age of 59.
 At the time of his death, Tuskegee's endowment exceeded US$1.5 million.

 Another famous African American who taught at the school of Lewis Adams' dreams was Dr. George Washington Carver.